LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 • Keep backup copies in a safe deposit box

-• Limit who has access to your financial documents
+• Limit who has access to financial documents

-Once you have your statements, proper organization makes them easier to find when needed for taxes, audits, or loan applications.
-According to financial document retention guidelines, you should keep bank statements for at least one year, and up to seven years for tax purposes.
+Proper organization makes statements easier to find for taxes, audits, or loan applications.
+You should keep bank statements for at least one year, and up to seven years for tax purposes.

 Use a consistent naming convention